open-source-labs/dbSpy/README.md

 </div>

 <h1 align="center">Visualize, modify, and build your database with dbSpy!</h1>
-<p>dbSpy is an open-source visualization tool to facilitate relational database development.</p>
+<p>dbSpy is an open-source data modeling tool to facilitate relational database development.</p>

 <!-- dbSpy is an open-source visualization tool to facilitate relational database model development using entity relationship diagrams and homogeneous database migration -->